mehmetatakancavuslu/hse-midterm/README.md

 ## SCRIPTS & CSVs

 **household_campaigns.R -** model to show campaign information (as 0 or 1) for
-each household in every given date
+each household in every given date, in a panel format

 **basic_model.R -** creates model with treatment, period and total_spent
 variables with given date for each household and date